-Current Community Issues
+Current Community Issues and Initiatives

 Argyle Civic has collected 400+ signatures to allow these spaces to be used for parking overnight.